-Forget what comes to mind when you imagine a cactus, because Epiphytic Cacti do not grow in sand nor do they have large spikes.
+Forget what comes to mind when you imagine a cactus because Epiphytic Cacti do not grow in the sand, nor do they have large spikes.

 Unlike most cacti, which live in arid, desert conditions, Epiphytic Cacti growing in rainforests may receive up to 157 inches (400 cm) of rainfall annually.

 They are called epiphytic because they grow on other plants, although they are not parasites.
 With their roots, they anchor themselves in the crotches of tree branches, where organic matter tends to collect and decompose.
 This light, loose medium allows water and oxygen to reach the plants' roots, which absorb the water and dissolved nutrients.